eclipse-tractusx/tutorial-resources/mxd/README.md

 inspect all the databases and tables, but there is not much data in there yet.
 There is just a few automatically seeded assets, policies and contract definitions.

+> Please be aware that among the list of databases, there is one named "trudy" which is designated for a new participant named Trudy.
+You can refer [here](#7-add-new-participant-trudy) for additional information about adding this new participant.

 ### Verify your local installation

 In order to check that the connectors were deployed successfully, please execute the following commands in a shell: